-And with the arrival of Covid’s second wave this autumn, that’s the position many of us still find ourselves in.
-We’ve become used to remote working, though some of us want to go back to the office.
+And all this time later, that’s the position many of us still find ourselves in.
+The pandemic emergency is over, though not the pandemic itself.
+We’ve become used to remote working.
 Our expectations around work/life balance have changed.
-We’re looking forward to the end of the pandemic, but that doesn’t mean we want to wind back the clock to exactly the way things were before.
+Few of us want to wind back the clock to exactly the way things were before.

 A new approach

-Which is why you might have started hearing the term ‘hybrid working’ bandied about recently.
-It’s a new way of working that advocates a semi-remote approach, and generally means employees spend some of the week (post-Covid) in the office, and some of it working at home.
+Which is why you’ve probably been hearing a lot about so-called ‘hybrid working’, and it might be something your business is actively looking to implement as remote working becomes less of a pandemic requirement and more of a choice.
+It’s a new way of working that advocates a semi-remote approach, and generally means employees spend some of the week in the office, and some of it working at home.

 What are the benefits of hybrid working?